-During the first quarter of 2011, the increase in net asset value for AAA continued to be primarily driven by improvements in global capital markets.
-Through March 31, 2011, the Investment Partnership did not hedge its investments denominated in foreign currency, which resulted in unrealized gains from the foreign currency movements on such investments over the course of the quarter.
+Through December 31, 2011, the Investment Partnership did not hedge its investments denominated in foreign currency, which resulted in net unrealized losses from the foreign currency movements on such investments over the course of the year.
 Such foreign currency fluctuations are recorded as part of the net change in net unrealized depreciation on such investments in the Investment Partnership's statement of operations.
 Future changes in exchange rates, if such exposures continue to remain unhedged, may lead to significant fluctuations, both positive and negative, in the value of our foreign denominated investments.